OWASP/owasp-summit-2017/Working-Sessions/Owasp-Projects/GitHub-OrgReboot.md

 ---

 > The [OWASP GitHub organization](https://github.com/owasp) hosts some
 > of the foundation's greatest projects.
-Unfortunately there is lots of
+Unfortunately, there is a lot of
 > rubble obstructing access to them.
-GitHub has become kind of a
+GitHub has become a kind of
-> de-facto standard for OSS projects and using this platform and
+> de-facto standard for OSS projects, and using this platform and
 > associated ecosystem of SaaS to its full potential could make a big
 > difference when it comes to gaining new contributors.

-### Context
+This Working Session will explore how OWASP can gain maximum benefit from its use of GitHub.

+## What

 * What makes GitHub so special among its peers?
 * How are other successful OSS organizations using GitHub?